HyacinthBots/LilyBot/docs/commands.md

 ## Moderation Commands
 These commands are for use by moderators.
 They utilize built-in permission checks.
-All moderation commands are logged to the action-log established in the config.
+All moderation commands are logged to the `modActionLog` established in the config.
 A Direct Message is sent to the target user containing the sanction they received and the provided reason.
-If Lily fails to DM them, this failure will be noted in the action-log embed.
+If Lily fails to DM them, this failure will be noted in the logging embed.

 ### Clear
 Name: `clear`